If you’ve ever attended a Vaisakhi parade you know that food is a big part of the festivities.

 Manveer Singh Sihota and his mom have cooked for the Surrey, BC, parade every year.
 Sihota says that for his mom there is an important message behind the food.

 “She (says) this isn’t just food.
-It’s worship,” Sihota told Daily Hive.
+It’s worship,” Sihota told Daily Hive, last year.
 “In daily life, we work for our food and we can be egotistical and think we did it all.
 But when we take a portion of our bounty and we share it with our human community it is a way of reminding us that there is something much bigger than us.”

 For Sikhs in Canada and around the world, Vaisakhi is a time for celebration.
 The day commemorates the birth or establishment of Khalsa by Guru Gobind Singh Ji, the tenth Sikh Guru, in 1699.